 Incorrect information affecting your credit score

 Mistakes happen.
-Some mistakes can have a significant effect on your life and your potential to borrow money.
+Some mistakes can significantly affect your life and your potential to borrow money.
 You have the right to get any errors corrected on your credit file.
 This is usually done between you and the company that reported the inaccurate data on your credit report.

 You can fix an error made by a company; however, a mistake on your part, no matter how out of character, can't be changed.
 Here are some examples of what can and can't be fixed: